thingnotok/obsidian-toggle-list/README.md

-# ToggleList for Obsidian
+# ToggleList Plugin for Obsidian

-This is a simple plugin for Obsidian (https://obsidian.md) to overwrite the default behavior of toggle checkbox status.
-Alos, it offers a simple way to toggle through frequently used attributes: task states, task tags, highlighted list, etc.
+ToggleList is a plugin for [Obsidian](https://obsidian.md) that provides an alternative way to toggle checkbox status and allows for easy toggling between frequently used attributes such as task states, task tags, highlighted lists, and more.
+This simple plugin overwrites the default toggle behavior in Obsidian, making it more customizable and user-friendly.

-## What this plugin does?
+## Plugin Features

+ToggleList provides the following features:

-1. Toggle the list states in a state group with hotkeys
+1. Hotkey toggling of list states within a state group:
-	- For example: State group: [`""`, `- `, `- [ ] `, ` - [x] `]
+	- For example, a state group might include the following states: [`""`, `- `, `- [ ] `, ` - [x] `]

-2. Support multiple state groups
+2. Support for multiple state groups:

-	- You can setup multiple state groups with corresponding hotkeys for each group.
-This allow you to have separate groups for different purposes.
-For example:
+	- You can set up multiple state groups with corresponding hotkeys for each group.
+This allows you to have separate groups for different purposes, such as:
 		- Task group: [`- [ ] `, ` - [/] `, ` - [x] `]
 		- Highlight group: [`- [i] `, ` - [!] `, ` - [?] `]

-3. States support Prefix and Suffix

-	- State groups above can be considered as prefix for the raw text
-	- Elevate list state to a prefix and suffix pair can achieve much more
-	- Scanarios:
+3. Prefix and Suffix Support for States: ToggleList also supports the use of prefixes and suffixes for list states, providing even greater flexibility.
+This feature can be used in a variety of scenarios, such as:

-		- Work with Tasks Plugin:
+	- Working with the Tasks Plugin:
-			- by adding {tasks-today} as suffix in done state, this plugin can support [Tasks plugin](https://github.com/obsidian-tasks-group/obsidian-tasks).
-You can toggle a line through paragraph/list/todo/done while keeping task attributes.
-Also you can have multiline support.
+		- By adding {tasks-today} as a suffix in the "done" state, ToggleList can support the [Tasks plugin](https://github.com/obsidian-tasks-group/obsidian-tasks), allowing you to toggle a line through a paragraph, list, todo, or done state while keeping task attributes.
+Multiline support is also available.
+		- Example:
 			<img src="https://github.com/thingnotok/obsidian-toggle-list/blob/master/resources/example_tasks.png" width="440">

-		- GTD task organize:
+	- GTD task organization:
-			- by adding category/location/tags as todo prefix/surfix, you can toggle through frequent catogories with single hotkey.
+		- By adding category/location/tags as todo prefix/suffix, you can use ToggleList to quickly toggle through frequent categories with a single hotkey.
+		- Example:
 			<img src="https://github.com/thingnotok/obsidian-toggle-list/blob/master/resources/example_gtd.png" width="440">

-		- Work with List Callouts
+	- Working with List Callouts:
-			- Use [List Callouots](https://github.com/mgmeyers/obsidian-list-callouts) to highlight your customized list states and use togglelist to jump between states.
+		- Use [List Callouts](https://github.com/mgmeyers/obsidian-list-callouts) to highlight your customized list states, and use ToggleList to jump between states.
+		- Example:
 			<img src="https://github.com/thingnotok/obsidian-toggle-list/blob/master/resources/example_listcallout.png" width="440">

-3. Other setup to make it better
+4. Other setup to make it better

 	- Rendering for customized task state or tags
 		- check this discussion: [Creating tasks that have three possible states instead of two](https://forum.obsidian.md/t/creating-tasks-that-have-three-possible-states-instead-of-two/24105/2)
 		- Minimal themes supports many task states, check [advance setup](###advanced-setup-other-things-to-make-it-beautiful)
 		- [List Callouots](https://github.com/mgmeyers/obsidian-list-callouts) for list highlighting.

 	- [Dataview Queries](https://github.com/blacksmithgu/obsidian-dataview)